 any logic and the objects are used as pure value objects.

-The package bexee.model.impl
+The package bexee.model.impl contains classes

-implementing the interfaces in package bexee.model
+implementing the interfaces in package bexee.model.
+The

 default bexee implementation uses a tree structure to represent a

-and thus the implementing classes will also
+BPELProcess and thus the implementing classes will also

-interface, because they will be the
+implement the Vertex interface, because they will be the

 nodes of the process tree.

-Some elements such as Sequence
+Some elements such as Sequence are special vertices,

 because they have the ability to expand their children.
 Note that this